 Amy Allebest: I always look up my professors before the very first class and see what they’ve done in the world and who they are.
 So, I had seen your bio before I started your class, and I was really intrigued about your work in Bosnia and Croatia, and the book that you wrote about rape as a weapon of war.
-I thought it was interesting that a professor of literature and languages had contributed and made such a huge and meaningful contribution in this topic that seemed kind of like a different field, like more sociology or something.
-Maybe that would be a way into our topic, because what I had wanted you to talk about today if you’re willing is to talk about your book, and to talk about your experience in Serbia and Croatia and what that has to do with patriarchy.
-So could you just kind of lead us into the topic by telling us how you encountered this topic in the first place?
+I thought it was interesting that a professor of literature and languages had contributed and made such a huge and meaningful contribution in this topic that seemed kind of like a different field, like more sociology.
+Maybe that would be a way into our topic, because I had wanted you to talk today about your book, if you’re willing, and about your experience in Serbia and Croatia and what that has to do with patriarchy.
+So could you just lead us into the topic by telling us how you encountered this topic in the first place?

-So you see, it doesn’t matter I learned—you don’t have to figure out how to solve the whole problem.
+So you see, it doesn’t matter that I learned—you don’t have to figure out how to solve the whole problem.
 You just have to figure out the next possible step, the next step you can take.
 And so another interesting thing happened during this period.
-I remember being at the Stanford shopping center, and you know how elegant and high end that is.
-I had stopped at a little café, I was sitting— it was early in the morning somehow, and I was sitting at a table outside having a cappuccino.
+I remember being at the Stanford shopping center, and you know how elegant and high-end that is.
+I had stopped at a little café, it was early in the morning somehow, and I was sitting at a table outside having a cappuccino.
 At the table quite near mine, here were two men dressed in suits and one looked European to me.

 I was very suspicious.
 Deeply.
 I was unwilling to live in a world where things like this were happening.